jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 > Routing a capsule to the capsule in the layer above based on relevancy is called **Routing-by-agreement**.

+We compute $$c_{ij}$$ to quantify the connection between a capsule and its parent capsules.
+This value is important but short lived.
+We re-initialize it to 0 for every datapoint before the dynamic routing calculation.
+To calculate a capsule output, training or testing, we use the dynamic routing.

 ### Max pooling shortcoming

 The max pooling in a CNN handles translational variance.
 Even a feature is slightly moved, if it is still within the pooling window, it can still be detected.
 Nevertheless, this approach keeps only the max feature (the most dominating) and throws away the others.
 Capsules maintain a weighted sum of features from the previous layer.
 Hence, it is more suitable in detecting overlapping features.
 For example detecting multiple overlapping digits in the handwriting: